paezha/paezha.github.io/applied_spatial_statistics/13-Activity-Point-Pattern-Analysis-III.md

 ## Activity

+**NOTE**: Activities include technical "how to" tasks/questions.
+Usually, these ask you to organize data, create a plot, and so on in support of analysis and interpretation.
+These tasks are indicated by a star (*).

-1.* Calculate the event-to-event distances to nearest neighbors using the function `nndist()`.
+1. (*)Calculate the event-to-event distances to nearest neighbors using the function `nndist()`.
 Do this for all fast food establishments (pooled) and then for each type of establishment (i.e, "Chicken", "Hamburger", "Pizza", "Sub").

-2.* Create Stienen diagrams using the distance vectors obtained in Step 1.
+2. (*)Create Stienen diagrams using the distance vectors obtained in Step 1.

-3.* Plot the empirical G-function for all fast food establishments (pooled) and then for each type of establishment (i.e, "Chicken", "Hamburger", "Pizza", "Sub").
+3. (*)Plot the empirical G-function for all fast food establishments (pooled) and then for each type of establishment (i.e, "Chicken", "Hamburger", "Pizza", "Sub").

 4. Discuss the diagrams that you created in Question 2 with a fellow student.